• Product Introduction

 Supabase connect

-Select the program framework and Router method, as instructed for integration.
-Here, select Next.js and Pages Router as an example.
+Select a program framework and Router method, then integrate according to the guide.
+Here, Next.js and Makers Router are selected as examples.

 4. Fill in Key